Last updated: March 10th, 2023

 Distance from San Francisco: 1.25 hours

-Established in 1957 to protect the redwoods from being cut down from local logging operations, Butano State Park is just over an hour from San Francisco and another good place to walk through the redwoods.
+Established in 1957 to protect the redwoods from being cut down by local logging operations, Butano State Park is just over an hour from the city and another good place to hike in redwoods near San Francisco.

 Portola Redwoods State Park